ignite/cli/docs/guide/interchange/04-creating-order-books.md

 ```

 Modify the `buy_order_book.proto` file to have the fields for creating a buy order on the order book.
+Don't forget to add the import as well.

 ```proto
 // proto/dex/buy_order_book.proto